wreedzw/int-zipchat/README.md

 1. ZipChat Integration Settings page will support Channel management (to create, rename, and delete Channels) and Subscriber management (delete Subscribers, ban Subscribers preventing them from rejoining).

-2. New keywords:
+2. Additional keywords:

+/SUBSCRIBERS

-* SUBSCRIBERS sends a list of all Channel members with their phone number.
+sends a list of all Channel members with their phone number.

+/CHANNELS

-* CHANNELS sends a list of all Channels.
+sends a list of all Channels.

+/HISTORY MessageCount

-* HISTORY sends Channel messages from prior to the Subscriber joining.
+sends Channel messages from prior to the Subscriber joining.

+/INVITE mobilenumber

-* INVITE allows a Subscriber to have ZipChat invite someone to the Channel.
+allows a Subscriber to have ZipChat invite someone to the Channel.

+/HELP

-* HELP sends a message with all valid keywords.
+sends a message with all valid keywords.

+/DESCRIBE

+send a message with the Channel description.

+/RENAMEUSER NewDisplayName

+allows a Subscriber to update their display name.

+/RENAMECHANNEL NewChannelName

+allows landline owner to update the channel name.

 ### Potential Bluesteel Support